javbotero/Outer-Coast/_includes/tlingit.md

 <strong>Schedule</strong>

 This course begins Monday, June 29 and ends Friday, July 31.
-All sessions will run 7:00 – 8:30pm over Zoom.
+All sessions will run 7:00 – 8:30pm AKDT over Zoom.
 The session type will follow the recurring schedule below:

 | Syntax      | Description |